 The University of Guelph's One Health Institute provides a lecture series intended for post-secondary students and academics called the One Health Seminar series, where topics include vector-borne diseases, food sustainability, and nature and mental wellbeing.

-3. Does your veterinary school have regular coverage of issues related to planetary health and/or sustainable vetcare in university update communications?
+3.3.
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
-Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.

-O Students do not receive communications about planetary health or sustainable healthcare.
+(2 points) Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point) Students do not receive communications about planetary health or sustainable healthcare.
+(0 points) Score Assigned:

-Veterinary students at the Ontario Veterinary College receive weekly emails from the OVC Communications, which occasionally includes planetary health related communication.
-Students can sign up to receive emails from the One Health Institute or One Health Student Committee bi-weekly if they choose for more consistent planetary health related communication.

-4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post-graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable vetcare remain up to date during their professional career?

-- Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers
+Veterinary students at the Ontario Veterinary College receive weekly emails from the OVC Communications, but this does not include regular, consistent coverage of sustainable vetcare or planetary health related communication.
+These topics are covered when they are part of news segments on research or events.
+Students can sign up to receive bi-weekly emails from the One Health Institute or the One Health Student Committee if they choose.
+3.4.
+Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?
+Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.
+(2 points) Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers.
+(1 point) There are no such accessible courses for post-graduate providers.
+(0 points) Score Assigned 0 Score explanation:

 The institution does not offer courses relating to planetary health or sustainable healthcare.
 Some lectures by faculty can be approved for continuing professional development, but this is done at the presenter's discretion and there is not an institutional mandate or initiative to provide these opportunities.

-5. Does your veterinary school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?

-- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated veterinary centers have accessible educational materials for patients.
+In addition, OVC faculty have been part of continuing education on climate change and sustainable vetcare through the Canadian Veterinary Medical Association, but this is not a course offered through the institution or main hospital.
+3.5.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
+Yes, the institution or all affiliated hospitals have accessible educational materials for patients.
+(2 points) Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score Assigned:

 The Ontario Veterinary College's Marketing & Communications team regularly produce advocacy and knowledge translation materials targeted towards clients (i.e., three magazines per year, approx. 2-3 news articles per week, educational videos multiple times per year, social media posts almost every day, 5-10 digital signs per month).
 Much of the topics on environmental health exposures have come from accessible news articles.

-6. Does your veterinary school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
-2 Yes, all affiliated hospitals have accessible educational materials for patients.

-1 Some affiliated hospitals have accessible educational materials for patients.

-0 No affiliated hospitals have accessible educational materials for patients.
+2 3.6.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
+Yes, the institution or all affiliated hospitals have accessible educational materials for patients.
+(2 points) Some affiliated hospitals have accessible educational materials for patients.
+(1 point) No affiliated hospitals have accessible educational materials for patients.
+(0 points) Score Assigned: